-Cytokeratin 20 is a protein that is made mostly by cells in the lower gastrointestinal tract (the colon and the rectum and genitourinary tract (bladder, ureters, and urethra).
-Cytokeratin 20 is also made by a special type of cell found in the skin called a Merkle cell.
+Cytokeratin-20 (CK20) is a protein that is made mostly by cells in the colon, rectum, bladder, ureters, and urethra.
+It is also made by a specialized type of cell found in the skin called a Merkle cell.

-Most tumours from the lower gastrointestinal tract and the genitourinary tract will produce cytokeratin 20.
-A type of tumour made up of Merkle cells called Merkle cell carcinoma will also produce cytokeratin 20 as will some tumours from the stomach and pancreas.
+Most tumours from the colon and rectum such as adenocarcinoma and tumours of the bladder such as urothelial carcinoma will produce CK20.
+A type of skin cancer called Merkle cell carcinoma will also produce this protein as will some tumours from the stomach and pancreas.